Streampunk/arachnid/README.md

 `http://clips.newsroom.glasgow.spm.co.uk/flows/4223aa8d-9e3f-4a08-b0ba-863f26268b6f/1466371328:891000000`

-The base path should be specified as the `manifest_href` path of the associated NMOS registration and dicovery API sender object.
+The base path could be specified as the `manifest_href` path of the associated NMOS registration and dicovery API sender object or equivalent, tbd.
 The base path is the path without the time stamp, for example:

 `http://clips.newsroom.glasgow.spm.co.uk/flows/4223aa8d-9e3f-4a08-b0ba-863f26268b6f/`